Szfinx5/Szfinx5/README.md

 <h1 align="center">Hi 👋, I'm Gabor</h1>
-<h3 align="center">I am a Junior software engineer based in Derby</h3>
+<h3 align="center">I am a Full Stack Developer based in Derby</h3>
 <br>

 <div>
 <img align="left" src="./img/gabor.png" width="285">

 A focused, analytical and a problem solver who has been working in the IT industry since 2015.
 Started off in the helpdesk of RBS then moved into a software company providing CCTV monitoring solutions called Initsys as a Customer Experience Manager - the middle man between the software developers and nontechnical customers to achieve the maximum capability of the product being offered.
+Currently I am a Full Stack Developer for Cromwell Tools Ltd, developing their e-commerce platform using mainly Next.js and Material UI on the frontend, Node.js, Postgress and DynamoDB on the backend backed by AWS API Gateways, Cognito identity platform.

+I am thoroughly enjoying my work, I always ready to learn, progress and develop while utilising skills I have already gained from previous experiences.

 Computer Science degree educated from Hungary and moved to the UK in 2006.

-My calling is software engineering, hence I seriously took on the 16 week, full-time, fully-immersive programming bootcamp with [School of Code](https://www.schoolofcode.co.uk/) to be able to gain more skills and experience while working collaboratively with like minded people in various teams to solve a wide range of problems.
-I have thoroughly enjoyed the course and couldn't wait to get stuck in a junior software engineer role within a progressive company where there's a scope to learn, progress and develop while utilising skills I have already gained from previous experiences.

 <div>
 <br>
 <!--
-<p align="center">Currently I am looking for a junior software engineer roles, contact me below:</p>
+<p align="center">You can contact me below:</p>
 -->
 <div align="center">